 We went to the Lighthouse Restaurant in Cedar Lake, Indiana on the recommendation of one of my husband's co-workers who had been there several times.
 I'd heard nothing but good things about the place and had been wanting to try it since reading an article about it's opening -- which was nearly three years ago.
 It's about a 40-minute drive, so whenever we've gone out it often lost out to places that were a little closer and more convenient.
 We started out with a few appetizers that got passed around the table.
 Here's a picture of the onion petals - very yummy!
 Nice breading and flavorful dip with a zing.

-I think this is the first time I've ever had a salad I didn't like.
-The dressing was already poured on and mixed, which seemed a little odd.
-I'd expect it on a Caesar salad, but this was a house salad.
-I ordered garlic dressing, which I normally love.
-This was just kinda dry and I barely tasted the dressing.
+Next was the salad, which was good but a little too light on the dressing for me.
 A couple of the other girls asked for extra dressing.
 I should have done the same, but was half way done at that point and wanted to save room for the entree.
 And besides, a mediocre salad can be forgiven when the steak is as good as it was here.

 Oh, and here's a picture of Aaron's soup.
 Can't recall exactly what it was.
 I want to say shrimp chowder?